tomov/youtube-upload/README.rst

 4. Pause/resume script

 Currently you can interrupt the script with ``Cmd+C`` and restart it.
 It would be nice if you could only pause it.

+5. Intelligent deduplication

+This is kind of advanced, but it would be awesome if the script can detect if you renamed a file or a directory and instead of reuploading the whole thing over again, it would simply rename the corresponding videos and playlists in the YouTube account.
+This might require some sort of hashing but would make the script a lot more robust.

 License